 Wichita State Holds Back Syracuse Surge

 SYRACUSE, N.Y.
-(AP) _ The Shockers were shocking again, though they almost got shocked themselves.
-Kyle Wilson scored 17 points, Sean Ogirri added 16, and No. 17 Wichita State survived a big Syracuse rally, holding off the 15th-ranked Orange 64-61 Saturday night for its third big win in four games.
+(AP) _ Kyle Wilson scored 17 points, Sean Ogirri added 16, and No. 17 Wichita State survived a big Syracuse rally, holding off the 15th-ranked Orange 64-61 on Saturday night.

-The teams played to a standstill in the first 5 minutes before the Shockers went on their stunning run.
-After Josh Wright’s fastbreak layup at 16:48, Syracuse did not score another basket until Nichols drained a 3 from right wing at 5:34.
+The teams played to a standstill in the first 5 minutes of the game before the Shockers went on their stunning run.
+After Wright’s fast-break layup at 16:48, Syracuse did not score another basket until Nichols drained a 3 from right wing at 5:34.

-Wichita State had 13 assists on its first 14 baskets and used a hot shooting touch from outside, hitting seven of 17 3-pointers against the frazzled Orange defense.
+Wichita State had 13 assists on its first 14 baskets and used a hot shooting touch from outside, hitting 7-of-17 3-pointers against the frazzled Orange’s 2-3 zone defense.

-Wilson and Ogirri each hit a pair of 3s and Karon Bradley had another to key the surge.
-Ogirri also scored off the glass, Bradley fed Gal Mekel for a layup, both off fastbreaks, and Philip Thomasson, who finished 11 points and eight rebounds, added another basket off an inbounds pass as Wichita State built a 35-12 lead with 5:50 left.
+Wilson and Ogirri each hit a pair of 3-pointers and Karon Bradley had another to key the surge.
+Ogirri also scored off the glass, Bradley fed Gal Mekel for a layup, both off fast breaks, and Philip Thomasson, who finished 11 points and eight rebounds, added another basket off an inbounds pass.

-The Orange, which shot just 31 percent in the first half and committed nine turnovers, finally got its offense in gear and went on an 11-0 run before the break.
-Terrence Roberts slammed down a two-handed dunk off a steal by Wright and Nichols hit another 3 to key the surge as Syracuse pulled within 39-25 at halftime.
+The Orange, which shot just 31 percent in the first half and committed nine turnovers, finally got its offense in gear and went on an 11-0 run.
+Roberts slammed down a two-hand dunk off a steal by Wright and Nichols hit another 3 to key the surge as Syracuse pulled within 39-25 at halftime.

 Syracuse trailed by double digits for all of the second half before mounting its final charge.